polyfy/polylith/readme.md

        poly info +admin +onemore

-     To deactivate all the profiles, and stop 'default' from being merged into the development environment, type:
+     To deactivate all the profiles, and stop 'default' from being merged into the development project, type:
        poly info +

-  4. environment   alias  source   default  admin
+  4. project       alias  source   default  admin
      ---------------------------   --------------
      command-line  cl      ---       --      --
      development   dev     x--       --      --

-    This table lists all environments.
-The 'environment' column shows the name of the environments, which are the directory names under the 'environments', directory except for 'development' that stores its code under the 'development' directory.
+    This table lists all projects.
+The 'project' column shows the name of the projects, which are the directory names under the 'projects', directory except for 'development' that stores its code under the 'development' directory.

-    The 'deps.edn' config files are stored under each environment, except for the development enviroment that stores it at the workspace root.
+    The 'deps.edn' config files are stored under each project, except for the development project that stores it at the workspace root.

-    Aliases are configured in :env-to-alias in ./deps.edn.
+    Aliases are configured in :project-to-alias in ./deps.edn.

-    The 'source' column has three x/- flags with different meaning: x--  The environment has a 'src' directory, e.g.
+    The 'source' column has three x/- flags with different meaning: x--  The project has a 'src' directory, e.g.
-           'environments/command-line/src'.
+           'projects/command-line/src'.
-      -x-  The environment has a 'test' directory, e.g.
+      -x-  The project has a 'test' directory, e.g.
-           'environments/command-line/test'
+           'projects/command-line/test'.
-.      --x  The environment tests (its own) are marked for execution.
+      --x  The project tests (its own) are marked for execution.

     To show the 'resources' directory, also pass in :r or :resources, e.g.
-    'poly info :r':      x---  The environment has a 'src' directory, e.g.
+    'poly info :r':      x---  The project has a 'src' directory, e.g.
-            'environments/command-line/src'.
+            'projects/command-line/src'.
-      -x--  The environment has a 'resources' directory, e.g.
+      -x--  The project has a 'resources' directory, e.g.
-            'environments/command-line/resources'.
+            'projects/command-line/resources'.
-      --x-  The environment has a 'test' directory, e.g.
+      --x-  The project has a 'test' directory, e.g.
-            'environments/command-line/test'
+            'projects/command-line/test'
-      ---x  The environment tests (its own) are marked for execution.
+      ---x  The project tests (its own) are marked for execution.

     The last two columns, default admin, are the profiles: x-  The profile contains a path to the 'src' directory, e.g.
-          'environments/command-line/src'.
+          'projects/command-line/src'.
       -x  The profile contains a path to the 'test' directory, e.g.
-          'environments/command-line/test'
-.
+          'projects/command-line/test'.

     If also passing in :r or :resources, e.g. 'poly info +r': x--  The profile contains a path to the 'src' directory, e.g.
-           'environments/command-line/src'.
+           'projects/command-line/src'.
       -x-  The profile contains a path to the 'resources' directory, e.g.
-           'environments/command-line/resources'.
+           'projects/command-line/resources'.
       --x  The profile contains a path to the 'test' directory, e.g.
-           'environments/command-line/test'.
+           'projects/command-line/test'.

   5. interface  brick    cl    dev  admin
      -----------------   ---   ----------